Robert Durst: Disappearance of Kathleen McCormack Durst

 In late 1971, Durst met dental hygienist Kathleen McCormack.
 After two dates, he invited her to move into his home in Vermont, which she did in January 1972.
-After his father pressured him to return to New York to work at the Durst Organization, the couple moved to Manhattan, where they married on April 12, 1973.
+After his father pressured him to return to New York to work at the Durst Organization, the couple moved to Manhattan, where they married on April 12, 1972.

 At the time of her disappearance, McCormack was a medical student in her fourth and final year at the Albert Einstein College of Medicine, hoping to become a pediatrician—she was only a few months short of earning her degree.
 She was last seen by someone other than Durst on the evening of January 31, 1982, when she appeared unexpectedly at a dinner party, thrown by her friend Gilberte Najamy in Newtown, Connecticut.
-Najamy noticed that McCormick seemed upset and was wearing red sweatpants, which Najamy found odd, as she never dressed so casually in public.
+Najamy noticed that McCormack seemed upset and was wearing red sweatpants, which Najamy found odd, as she never dressed so casually in public.
 After receiving a phone call from her husband, McCormack left for her cottage in South Salem, New York.

 Although the couple was known to have fought that evening, Durst initially maintained that he had placed his wife on a commuter train to New York City at Katonah rail station, had a drink with a neighbor and spoken to his wife at their Manhattan apartment by telephone later that evening.
 "That's what I told police," he later said.
 "I was hoping that would just make everything go away."
 Durst subsequently admitted he just went home and went to bed.